Add a vertical line in Microsoft Word to draw attention to special content or help define elements.

 LEARN MORE: Office 365 Consumer pricing and features

 I'm using Office 365 on a Windows 10 64-bit system, but you can work with earlier versions of Word.
 The techniques in this article aren't supported by the browser edition.
 You won't need a demonstration file; just open a blank document and follow the instructions.
 I used the =Rand() function to produce generic content.
-Although I'm using Word, most of the Office 365 apps support vertical lines to some extent.
+Although I'm using Microsoft Word, most of the Office 365 apps support vertical lines to some extent.

 Add a shape